 Watching those two was like witnessing how different generations interact in today’s society.
 The younger generations have changed the rules of engagement.
 The older generations still want to play the game of yesteryear.

 In life, it seems when we are unable to adjust to the new rules or even a shift in the rules, many of us want to pick up our ball and go home.

 Except, when we do, everyone loses.
 The new rule-makers lose out on a valuable experience.
 Those of us, who are unable to adapt, lose out on the ability to reinvent ourselves.

 “The species that survives is the one that is able to adapt to and to adjust best to the changing environment in which it finds itself.” — Leon C. Megginson, Business Professor, Louisiana State University referring to Charles Darwin’s Origin of Species “

-When we stop trying new things even if they appear to be “stupid,” as the woman declared was her puppy’s ability to not play her game; we rendered ourselves obsolete.
+We render ourselves obsolete when we stop trying new things even if they appear “stupid,” as the woman declared was her puppy’s ability to not play her game.

-If we find ourselves at the crossroads of new rules and old game; instead of saying that unfamiliar activity is stupid; or the other person (or puppy) is ignorant — frame the unknown as an opportunity to break out of a rut.
+If we find ourselves at the crossroads of new rules and old games, instead of saying that the unfamiliar activity is stupid or the other person (or puppy) is ignorant — frame the unknown as an opportunity to break out of a rut.

-As a result, you may find yourself as the exception to those in your age group who no longer fit in.
+As a result, you may be the exception to those in your age group who no longer fit in.
 Or even better, you just might have fun!
-It could be the kind of fun that most puppies have as a rule.
+It could be the fun most puppies have, as a rule.